Script Consultant Jobs at Industrial Scripts – How to Apply

 - Once you’ve completed your script report and are happy it represents your absolutely best work, return to this page and use the form below to attach your CV and your sample script coverage.

-Method 3: (UK only) Train with us –> Wow us in the Room and in the post-course assignment
+METHOD 2: (UK only) Wow us in the Room and in the post-course assignment

 We’ve made a point down the years of not being like other companies and trying to create a Bermuda triangle of cashflow whereby those applying for work, train first.